IsaacDurand/100-days-of-code/log.md

 **Thoughts**: I'm getting back in the groove of this project, and that feels good, though some days are more rewarding than others.
 I think I'll feel a pretty big sense of accomplishment when I start saving user responses to my database.

+## Day 14: Tuesday, January 17

+**Today's Progress**: I added a POST route to my app that receives message delivery updates from Twilio and updates my database accordingly.
+(I also accidentally cleared my database - be careful with forcing a database sync!)

+**Thoughts**: It's exciting to see the different pieces of my app start to come together.

 ### Resource that may be useful
 * [Twilio conversation](https://www.twilio.com/docs/guides/sms/how-to-create-sms-conversations-in-node-js)
 * [Express/Sequelize example](https://github.com/sequelize/express-example)